Oscar Best Actor winner from the year you were born

 – Movie: “Hamlet”

-Laurence Olivier was and remains one of the most prominent English actors of the mid-1900s, with countless films, plays, and television shows under his belt.
-He received three Academy Awards (two of them honorary), two BAFTAs, five Emmy Awards, and three Golden Globe Awards—his first Oscar win being for playing the titular role in Shakespeare’s “Hamlet” (1948).
+Laurence Olivier was and still remains one of the most prominent English actors of the mid-1900s, with countless films, plays, and television shows under his belt.
+He received four Academy Awards, two BAFTAs, five Emmy Awards, and three Golden Globe Awards—his first Oscar win being for playing the titular role in Shakespeare’s “Hamlet” (1948).
 The year before, he received the honor of a knighthood from the British crown.

 1949: Broderick Crawford